NablaIP/pydbar/README.md

 ## 5. To ADD:

  1. Change class read_data to just use r, AE and L as input since this will be the same for all frames of data when we do tdEIT -> This will decrease memory.
 Moreover, we probably do not need to also save the voltages in the class.
+ 2. Add the t^exp approximation of the Scattering transform.

+## 6. Bibliography:

+[1]
+[2] Toufic El Arwadi, Toni Sayah.
+(2021) A new regularization of the D-bar method with complex conductivity.
+Complex Variables and Elliptic Equations 66:5, pages 826-842.